ziap/sudoku/readme.md

 # Sudoku solver using constraint propagation

-Moderately-fast Sodoku solver with constraint propagation and back-tracking in C.
+A moderately fast Sudoku solver with constraint propagation and back-tracking in C.

 ## Example